eduqg/LifeToRemind/README.md

 <img src="./app/assets/images/readme/pull.png" alt="pull"/>

-Step 5 - Wait for your Pull Request to be approved and **congratulations on becoming a contributor to the Life to Remind!
-Project!**
+Step 5 - Wait for your Pull Request to be approved and **congratulations on becoming a contributor to the Life to Remind Project!**

 ## Application Images